 The number one cause of bad breath in dogs, just like people, is the build-up of plaque and tartar on their teeth.
 Some small breeds are especially prone to dental problems like gum disease.
 Another problem specific to certain breeds is Gingival Hyperplasia, the overgrowth of the gums that can harbor small bits of food and produce a rotten smell.
 Keeping your dog's teeth clean at home is the first step in solving this problem, but ultimately your pet may need a dental cleaning from a veterinary professional.
 If you have wellness coverage with AKC Pet Insurance, you could reimbursed for some of the costs of a professional dental cleaning!

 Flatulence is a common problem in dogs and if yours can clear the room after passing gas, it is often an intolerance to an ingredient in their food.
-Work with your veterinarian to change to a different diet, whether that be grain-free or fish-based, can often help the problem.
+Working with your veterinarian to change to a different diet, whether that be grain-free or fish-based, can often help the problem.
 However excessive wind can sometimes signal an underlying medical issue so if the air around your pet remains whiffy, continue to consult your veterinarian until the problem is resolved.

 Seasonal or food allergies can cause inflammation of the skin which leads to excessive secretion of oil from certain glands in the skin, producing a musty smell.
 Poor diet can contribute to this condition and can also be the cause of other problems including yeast infections, which also give off a foul odor.
 These are often caused by a diet high in carbohydrates and processed foods.
 Changing to a high-protein, non-processed dog food or trying out allergy tablets for dogs can often help with this.